chatchamp/how-to-apply/README.md

 - no attached Word documents

 ## experience
-- in general we are more interested in your potential and like when somebody knows more than one programming language, if your experience so far is limited to 1-2 languages that are not relevant to us, this might be a deal-breaker
+- we are more interested in your potential and prefer when somebody knows more than one programming language; if your experience so far is limited to 1-2 languages that are not relevant to us, this might be a deal-breaker
 - we want to see that you have worked for one company over a longer period of time or are willing to do so

 ## remote requirements